rollup/org/README.md

-# org
+# Rollup Organization

-Organizational issues and tasks for Rollup
+The repository exists for organizational issues, discussions, and task tracking for Rollup and its ecosystem.